When the convention center is the real anchor

 Calibration: Use Seaport when there is a Seaport reason, not as a generic substitute for Back Bay.

-If the conference is only one part of the trip, Back Bay may still give the stronger Boston frame.
+If the conference is only one part of the trip, Back Bay may still give the stronger Boston frame after the fixed work block ends.

-• Choose Back Bay when the weekend is more Public Garden, Copley, and Newbury than BCEC.
+• Choose Back Bay when the weekend is more Public Garden, Copley, Newbury, or classic Boston than BCEC.

 • Choose Seaport when the schedule would otherwise keep pulling you back to the waterfront.